kharysharpe/laravel-secrets/README.md

 # Laravel Secrets Server (PoC)

+Use your current web skills and manage your secrets.

-Is a key value RESTful API for storing and retrieving secrets
+Laravel Secrets is a key value RESTful API for storing and retrieving secrets

 ## Usage

 ```